What’s Going On With Emerald Fennell’s Wuthering Heights Film?

 Emerald Fennell’s Wuthering Heights: Plot, Cast, Release Date

-On Friday (12 July), director Emerald Fennell posted an intriguing image on X with no caption.
-It’s an illustration of two skeletons by Katie Buckley, accompanied by the words ‘be with me always – take any form – drive me mad’, a quote from Emily Brontë’s novel.
+On Friday 12 July, director Emerald Fennell posted an intriguing image on X with no caption: an illustration of two skeletons by Katie Buckley, accompanied by the words ‘be with me always – take any form – drive me mad’, a quote from Emily Brontë’s famous novel.
 In the middle is the title ‘Wuthering Heights’.
 At the bottom, ‘a film by Emerald Fennell’ is written.
 That confirms it, then: Fennell’s next feature will be an adaptation of Brontë’s best known novel, Wuthering Heights.

 What Will Happen?

-No news just yet Fennell’s interpretation of Wuthering Heights.
-However, being based on a novel, we already know the gist of the story.
+Being based on the classic novel, we already know the gist of the story.
 Wuthering Heights is an intergenerational tome, mainly focussing on Heathcliff and his paramour Catherine Earnshaw on a remote moorland farmhouse called Wuthering Heights.

 Tracing the events of 30 years, Heathcliff begins as an adopted son of the wealthy Earnshaw family, with patriarch Mr Earnshaw raising Heathcliff as his own alongside his biological children Hindley and Catherine.
 Hindley hates Heathcliff while Catherine grows to love him, the pair becoming inseparable.
 When Earnshaw dies, Hindley sees his chance to enact revenge on the boy who stole his father’s love, reducing Heathcliff’s status to a servant forced to work in the fields.
 While Catherine and Heathcliff still love each other, she eventually decides to marry local wealthier man Edgar, prompting Heathcliff to run away.
 Three years later, Heathcliff returns to the estate, rich and educated, to enact revenge on the families he believes ruined his life.